ApryseSDK/pdf-viewer-android/README.md

-# How to add a PDF viewer to your Android app
+# Add a PDF viewer using the PDFTron Android SDK

 ### This project contains the source code for [this tutorial](https://www.pdftron.com/documentation/android/guides/getting-started/try-demo).